theFlowVillain00/projectCR/README.md

 # projectRR
- attempt to prototype an application that has the fun of RivalRegions but  isnt  dead, where the community is the main driver.
+ attempt to prototype an application that has the fun of RivalRegions but  isnt centered around money, where the community is the main driver.